Just 60 minutes outside of Denver, Boxwood Gulch offers some spectacular fly fishing.

 Just an hour outside Denver in Shawnee, Boxwood Gulch Ranch is an easy-to-reach destination that feels like it’s worlds away from modern life.
 The weather was near freezing, but with the excitement of fishing and the beauty of the area, we hardly even noticed.

 Our expert guides from 5280 Angler took care of everything from fishing gear to lunch.
-We, of course, provided the packs!
+We, of course, provided the backpacks!
 The guides at 5280 are incredible and everyone caught fish!
 They were able to work with the diverse experience levels in our group, from newbies to very experienced fishermen.
 Most of the catch were Rainbow Trout, but Nehl Horton, president of IGFA, reeled in a beautiful Palomino.
 And in case you’re wondering, the Palomino Trout is considered a “trophy fish”.
 The Palomino is the result of a typical rainbow trout cross-breeding with a West Virginia golden trout.

 Thanks again to Curtis Fleming and Fly Rod Chronicles, and Ben and Jeremy from 5280 Angler for the amazing opportunity.
 And to Boxwood Gulch Ranch, Bailey Lodge, Dave Zieg, and Nehl Horton of The International Game Fish Association for joining us for such a fantastic weekend!